ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

-# An Evluation Benchmark for Truncation Sampling Decoding Strategies of LLMs
+# An Evaluation Benchmark for Truncation Sampling Decoding Strategies of LLMs

 # Data preparation
 ### Step 1: Build a context-preserving prefix tree from any existing dataset